 The information that follows relating to the NORI Contract Area of the CCZ is derived, for the most part, from, and in some instances is an extract from, the NORI Technical Report Summary prepared in compliance with the SEC Mining Rules.
 Portions of the following information are based on assumptions, qualifications and procedures which are not fully described herein.
-Reference should be made to the full text of the NORI Technical Report Summary, which has been filed as Exhibit 96.1 to this Annual Report on Form 10-K. The NORI Technical Report Summary is incorporated herein by reference and made a part hereof.
+Reference should be made to the full text of the NORI Technical Report Summary, which has been filed as Exhibit 96.1 to the registration statement of which this prospectus forms a part.
+The NORI Technical Report Summary is incorporated herein by reference and made a part hereof.
 In the event that we determine that any modifying factors, estimates and other scientific and technical information in the report materially change, we may update or file a new technical report in the future.
 The NORI Contract Area is an exploration stage property.